samwalton26/starcart/README.md

 4 add ratings to favourited items 1 - 5 ⭐s ( you can use the ratings or other semantic-ui-react component see docs: https://react.semantic-ui.com/ )

-5 add a sort filter for favourites by star rating

-6 add filters to show/ hide fave by start rating et 1⭐ 2⭐⭐ 3 ⭐⭐⭐... up to 5.

 # state

 7 It's possible to add the same fave twice, extend the existing addFave function to make sure we're not adding the same fave again